CES 2019’s mediocre 5G demos set the stage for a confusing year

 SK Telecom, booth two

-Mentioned briefly in my prior 5G at CES article, SK Telecom was the largest of three carriers to launch commercial 5G services in South Korea last year, and has been making plenty of noise through press releases and news articles about its 5G ambitions.
+Mentioned briefly in my prior 5G at CES article, SK Telecom was the largest of three carriers to launch commercial 5G services in South Korea last year, and it’s been making plenty of noise through press releases and news articles about its 5G ambitions.
 I was genuinely excited to see what SK Telecom would bring to CES, because its relationship with Samsung suggested that it might have some interesting new hardware or service to show off for the first time.

 It’s worth underscoring that SK Telecom had sent out an email announcing “that it will participate in CES 2019 to showcase media and mobility technologies in the 5G era.
 The company has set up joint innovation booths under the theme of ‘5G X Next Entertainment’ and ‘Innovative Mobility by SK’.”
 So I took the time to visit both booths to see what it was doing with 5G.